Altered (drag racing): History

 In an effort to tame notoriously bad handling, with cars frequently wheelstanding or sideways, engine-mounted wings were state of the art in the 1960s, appearing on, among others, Yellow Submarine, run by Hunter-Lewis-Perry; driven by Tim Perry, it turned in a best pass of 7.19 at 203 mph.

 Altereds were highly popular in the 1960s and 1970s.
 Despite the popularity of Altereds, NHRA eliminated the Altered Eliminator category in 1972, and eventually moved them into the NHRA's Competition Eliminator category which features any number of cars.
 There are over 40 classes of Altereds and Street Rods today, all based on vehicle and engines.
 Currently, Altereds may start as sub-2000cc 4-cylinder engines such as the Formula F Ford Kent engine (AA or BB/AF and H/EA).
 At the 1977 Winternationals in Pomona, California, more than 75 altereds contested for the Competition Eliminator title.
 Among them was Ed Prout, who brought his A/Altered from Connecticut.
 Yet by 1977, they had begun to be supplanted by Funny Car and Pro Stock.
 As late as that, however, John Lingenfelter was racing a B/Econo Altered (rebodied from Bob Glidden's 1976 Pro Stock car) in Comp Eliminator.
 Richard Hartman, a crew chief for NHRA Funny Car driver Tim Wilkerson, rebodied a former Wilkerson Funny Car chassis into an Altered, reaching 4.92 seconds in the quarter-mile with a terminal velocity of 304.53 MPH.
+It is the fastest quarter-mile car currently in the NHRA, as Top Fuel and Funny Car both run only to 1,000 feet.

 A number of altereds drivers retired when NHRA eliminated the class, while others, like Geisler, moved to Funny Car.
 Some continued to run nostalgia, exhibition, or Competition Eliminator cars, such as Benjamin, who is now an owner.